-Benchmark your Organization – Take Part in the 2020 Procurement Performance Excellence Survey
+Benchmark your Organization – Results of the 2020 Procurement Performance Excellence Survey

-Procurement has developed rapidly in recent years, and with the application of transformative technologies such as artificial intelligence and new challenges such as Covid-19 and changing global trading relationships, the rate of change is likely to accelerate.
+Procurement has developed rapidly in recent years, and with the application of transformative technologies such as artificial intelligence and new challenges such as Covid-19 and changing global trading relationships, the rate of change is accelerating.

 So, what is the current state of best practice in procurement?
 And what should your organization consider doing to move up to the next level?
 Simple questions, but the answers are the subject of endless discussion and every senior procurement professional has an interest in finding answers.

 That’s why JAGGAER co-sponsored a new survey in collaboration with leading global innovation consultancy IPG.

 And now, the results are in for the 2020 Procurement Performance Excellence (PPE) Survey.